Learning Constrained Distributions of Robot Configurations with Generative Adversarial Network: Experimental Results

-We use the GAN sampling for sampling-based constrained motion planning, as described in Algorithm~\ref{tab:crrt}.
-We consider three different environments in Fig.~\ref{fig:crrt}a-c, in increasingly more difficult order, similar to the ones used in~\cite{Yang}.
-The task is to move from a random initial configuration above a table to reach a specified target position with the right hand below the table, while satisfying the static stability and joint limits.
-For each environment, we run $N=100$ random tasks for comparison.
+We then use GAN sampling in sampling-based constrained motion planning for both Panda and Talos, as described in Algorithm~\ref{tab:crrt}.
+For Panda, the task is to move the end-effector from above the table to one of the shelves, as shown in Fig.~\ref{fig:crrt}a, while maintaining the gripper in the horizontal position.
+For Talos, we consider three different environments in Fig.~\ref{fig:crrt}b-d in increasingly more difficult order, similar to the ones used in~\cite{Yang}.
+The task is to move from a random initial configuration above a table to reach a specified target position with the right hand below the table while satisfying the static stability and joint limits.
+For each environment, we run $N=100$ random tasks.
 We compute $K=10$ goal configuration for each task.
-The result can be seen in Table~\ref{tab:crrt_result}. $\bm{T}_\text{ave}$, $\bm{P}$, and $\bm{E}$ denote the average planning time, the number of projection steps, and the number of extension steps in planning (\emph{ConstrainedExtend} in Algorithm~\ref{tab:crrt}).
-Even in the easiest task, i.e.\ Task 1, planning with GAN sampling is more than 4 times faster than random sampling.
-The number of extension steps is actually similar, so the gain in computation time is really due to the fewer projection steps necessary for samples generated by GAN (see the column of $\bm{P}$: for a similar number of extension steps, the required projection for GAN samples is ~4 times smaller than random samples).
+Each task is run until it is successful or it reaches the maximum number of extension steps, which is set to be 500.
+In the case of failure, the planning is repeated until a maximum of two times and the total time is taken.